-It is the policy of the Commonwealth of Virginia to contribute to the establishment, preservation, and strengthening of small businesses and businesses owned by women and minorities and to encourage their participation in state procurement activities.
+It is the policy of the Commonwealth of Virginia to contribute to the establishment, preservation, and strengthening of small businesses, including micro businesses and small businesses owned by women, minorities and service disabled veterans and to encourage their participation in state procurement activities.

 Doing Business with VITA

 Before a business can participate in VITA's IT procurement activities as a SWaM certified business, it must: